Carolina Papaleo

-Carolina Papaleo (b.
-Buenos Aires, 19 January 1969) is an Argentine actress of theater, film and television.
+Carolina Papaleo (born 19 January 1969) is an Argentine actress of theater, film and television.
 She is the daughter of the actress Irma Roy and the journalist Osvaldo Papaleo.
 From a very young age she wanted to be an actress like her mother.
 In 2013 she debuted as a television presenter on a Channel 9 program Secretos de novelas which reviews telenovelas.
 She is a fan of the genre and watches four episodes a week to be able to review them.
-Papaleo is recognized and remembered for her role as Ana Oromi in the hit telenovela Una voz en el teléfono, which first brought her fame.